Skip to content

 Dublin Nowadays

 There’s an aura radiating in Dublin, Ireland.
-All you need to do to feel it is to stroll through the streets, have a hearty lunch at one of the many cafes, then head inside an old pub to spend the rest of your evening.
+All you need to do to feel it is to stroll through the streets, have a hearty lunch at one of the many cafes, and then head inside an old pub to spend the rest of your evening.

 The city has a population of around 550 thousand people, making it comparable to Edinburgh in Scotland.

-In this city, you’ll find the perfect atmosphere, no matter if you’re sightseeing old castles and cathedrals or shopping around the latest trends in fashion.
+In this city, you’ll find the perfect atmosphere, no matter if you’re sightseeing in old castles and cathedrals or shopping around the latest trends in fashion.
 You’ll even find vintage clothes options that are hundreds of years old.
 Talk about style.

 Dublin is an old city whose history dates back to its founding by the Vikings in 841 (talking about Vikings, check this article about the European capital where bike theft is your biggest concern).